mit-acl/roman/README.md

 Instructions for running the demo:

 1. Download a small portion of the [Kimera Multi Data](https://github.com/MIT-SPARK/Kimera-Multi-Data) that is used for the ROMAN SLAM demo.
 The data subset is available for download [here](https://drive.google.com/drive/folders/1ANdi4IyroWzJmd85ap1V-IMF8-I9haUB?usp=sharing).

+2. Download FastSAM model weights [here](https://drive.google.com/file/d/1m1sjY4ihXBU1fZXdQ-Xdj-mDltW-2Rqv/view).

-2. In your `.bashrc` or in the terminal where you will run the ROMAN demo export the following environment variable:
+3. In your `.bashrc` or in the terminal where you will run the ROMAN demo export the following environment variables:

 ```
-export ROMAN_DEMO_DATA=<path to the demo>
+export ROMAN_DEMO_DATA=<path to the demo data>
+export FASTSAM_WEIGHTS_PATH=<path to weights downloaded in step 2>
 ```

-3. `cd` into this repo and run the following to start the demo
+4. `cd` into this repo and run the following to start the demo

 ```
 mkdir demo_output